winstonww/bellman-ford/README.md

 # bellman-ford
-Implementation of the Bellman-Ford algorithm
+Implementation of the Bellman-Ford algorithm.
+Tests to be added.